SY-525/FiberSense/README.md

 ## Acknowledgments

-- Developed with love my Michelle Shen :3
+- Developed with love by Michelle Shen :3

 ## Contact